Operation-Shields-Up/operation-shields-up-print-farm/README.md

 Q: What type of filament can I use?

-A: We prefer PETG but will accept PLA, Please no ABS.
+A: We prefer PETG but will accept PLA.

 Q: What settings should I use when I slice the models?